 “Becoming a Senior Member of the National Academy of Inventors represents a huge achievement for me, both academically and personally,” he said.
 “This would not have been possible without the help I received from my co-inventors and the support from the University of Arizona.”

 About NA Senior Members

 “NAI Member Institutions support some of the most elite innovators on the horizon.
 With the NAI Senior Member award distinction, we are recognizing innovators who are rising stars in their fields and the innovative ecosystems that support their work,” said Paul R. Sanberg, NAI President.
 “This new class is joining a prolific group of academic visionaries already defining tomorrow.”

 Following a nomination for NAI Senior Member, individuals undergo a rigorous selection process by the NAI Advisory Committee, which is composed of elected NAI members and other professionals considered pioneers in their respective field.

 Senior Members are elected biannually, and nominations are accepted on a rolling basis.
 Nominations are currently being accepted for the next Senior Member class.

 The University of Arizona now has a total of nine Senior Members and nine Fellows.
-A full list of NAI Senior Members and Fellows is available on the NAI website.
+A full list of NAI Senior Members and Fellows is available on the NAI website(link is external).